ksankar15/comp423-course-notes/docs/tutorials/go-setup.md

 This tutorial will teach you how to setup a devcontainer and create a basic Go program.
 You will not even need to have Go installed on your computer thanks to the power of devcontainers.

+<h3><strong>Prerequisites</strong></h3>

+Before we dive in, make sure you have:

+(1) A GitHub account: If you don’t have one yet, sign up at GitHub.

+(2) Git installed: Install Git if you don’t already have it.

+(3) Visual Studio Code (VS Code): Download and install it from here.

+(4) Docker installed: Required to run the dev container.
+Get Docker.

+(5) Command-line basics: Your COMP211 command-line knowledge will serve you well here.
+If in doubt, review the Learn a CLI text!

 <h3><strong>Part 1: Initialization and Setup</strong></h3>

 <h4><strong>Step 1: Create a Local Directory and initialize Git</strong></h4>